 Fiona Davis, a rising senior at Harvard University pursuing a Bachelor Degree in Government with a citation in French.
 Her areas of focus include American political theory and international criminal justice.
 At Harvard she is a member of the John Adams Debate Society and the Varsity Cross Country and Track and Field Teams.

 Geordie Enoch, working towards a Bachelor Degree in Government with a citation in German at Harvard University.
 Her academic interests include international relations and human rights studies, as well as psychology.
 Additionally, she serves as captain of the Varsity Women’s Swimming and Diving Team

 Catherine Cissé van den Muijsenbergh served as Executive Director of the IHJR from 2008 to 2015.
-She is a Distinguished Advisor of the IHJR and expert in international criminal justice and human rights law.
-Ms. Cissvan den Muijsenbergh has served in various legal capacities at the International Criminal Tribunals for the Former Yugoslavia and for Rwanda, as well as the International Criminal Court and the African Union High Level Panel on Darfur.
+An expert in international criminal justice and human rights law, Ms. Cissé van den Muijsenbergh has served in various legal capacities at the International Criminal Tribunals for the Former Yugoslavia and for Rwanda, as well as the International Criminal Court and the African Union High Level Panel on Darfur.
 She has also worked for the Centre National pour la Recherche Scientifique in Paris and for the Commission of the European Union in Brussels.

 Nico Plasier is a consultant in crisis management, integrity and security systems, and a former civil servant in the Ministry of Foreign Affairs of The Netherlands.
 Mr. Plasier served as the IHJR liaison with the Dutch Government, and has provided capacity for IHJR logistical and fundraising work in The Netherlands.